MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-apps.md

 > [!NOTE]
 > * You can only transfer an app in and out of organizations you are an admin of.
-> * After transferring an app into an organization, you cannot transfer it back to your personal account.
+> * After transferring an app into an organization, you can't transfer it back to your personal account.

 ![The three dots 'More' settings menu](images/settings-dot-menu.png)